Goals:

 Secret key (a.k.a. symmetric key) ciphers are much faster than public key ciphers, but key management can be a huge problem.

 A completely pathetic and insecure cipher by modern standards.
-The encryption key ke is a small integer and kd = ke.
-To encrypt, add ke to each plaintext character; to decrypt, subtract.
+The encryption key $k_e$ is a small integer and $k_d = k_e$.
+To encrypt, add $k_e$ to each plaintext character; to decrypt, subtract.

-Trivial to crack: just guess ke.
+Trivial to crack: just guess $k_e$.

-Instead of simply adding a fixed offset to each character, you can precompute a "substitution table" by generating a random permutation of your alphabet.
+Instead of simply adding a fixed offset to each character, you can precompute a substitution table by generating a random permutation of your alphabet.
 For example:

-ABCDEFGHIJKLMNOPQRSTUVWXYZ
+ABCDEFGHIJKLMNOPQRSTUVWXYZ MQHPSVJYCURFTBILAKWNGZDOEX

-Now "ATTACKATDAWN" is now "MNNMHRMNPMDB".
+is now MNNMHRMNPMDB

-You don't crack this by guessing the key (there are n! possible keys), but frequency analysis can crack any monoalphabetic substitution cipher, provided the message is long enough.
+You don’t crack this by guessing the key (there are $n!$ possible keys), but frequency analysis can crack any monoalphabetic substitution cipher, provided the message is long enough.

-For techniques whose "key" is a permutation, one way to make the key easier to remember is to pick a phrase, lay out its unique letters, then fill in missing letters in order.
-For example, "PREMATURE OPTIMIZATION IS THE ROOT OF ALL EVIL" yields this substitution mapping:
+For techniques whose key is a permutation, one way to make the key easier to remember is to pick a phrase, lay out its unique letters, then fill in missing letters in order.
+For example, PREMATURE OPTIMIZATION IS THE ROOT OF ALL EVIL

 PREMATUOIZNSHFLVBCDGJKQWXY